Worldwide Guide to Women in Leadership

 2004- President of the General Council Nassimah Magnolia Dindar, Réunion (French Oversea's Territory)

-Vice-President of the Regional Council 2001-04 before becoming Chief of the Government. (b.
+Vice-President of the Regional Council 2001-04 before becoming Chief of the Government and Parliament. (b.
 1960-).

 2004-07 President of the Government Marie-Noëlle Thémereau, Nouvelle Caledonie (French Oversea's Territory)

-Member of the Congrès of Nouvelle-Calédonie and to the Assembly of Province Sud 1989-2001 and again from 2004, 2.
+Both Head of the Government and Parliament of the Territory.
+SHe was member of the Congrès of Nouvelle-Calédonie and to the Assembly of Province Sud 1989-2001 and again from 2004, 2.
 Vice-President of de la Province Sud 1990-99 and 1.
 Vice-President of the Congrès de 1999-2001. (b.
 1950-).

 2004 Mayor and Chief Executive Brenda Christian, Pitcairn Island (United Kingdom Territory)